ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 Starting from the user at rank #1 and working outwards, each user's total pp and per-score pp will be recalculated.

 During this period, rank history graphs will be frozen.
 If a user plays, their **total PP** value will immediately be updated, but individual scores will not.
 As a result, it may seem as if you or others gain, lose or fluctuate in rank relative to others.
+As part of this maintenance, we will delist any inactive users (anyone that has not played the game in 3 months).

 Scores in "best performance" may look to be out of order or not visible.

 This is estimated to take 2 days for the majority of active users, and longer for lower ranking users.
-The initial run is targeting all users above 1,000 total pp.
+The initial run is targeting all users above 1,000 total pp, after which we will begin to start a longer running update that may run over a week or so.

 ## ⏱️ Reindexing \[Pending\]